aaschmid/gradle-cpd-plugin/README.md

 Currently this plugin requires [PMD](https://pmd.github.io/) greater or equal to version 6.1.0 such that ```toolVersion >= '6.1.0'```.

-Explaination: v2.0 removes deprecated rendering API (= `net.sourceforge.pmd.cpd.Renderer`) and replace it with new `net.sourceforge.pmd.cpd.renderer.CPDRenderer` which was introduced with v6.1.0, see [PMD release notes](https://pmd.github.io/2018/02/25/PMD-6.1.0/#api-changes).
+Explanation: v2.0 removes deprecated rendering API (= `net.sourceforge.pmd.cpd.Renderer`) and replace it with new `net.sourceforge.pmd.cpd.renderer.CPDRenderer` which was introduced with v6.1.0, see [PMD release notes](https://pmd.github.io/2018/02/25/PMD-6.1.0/#api-changes).